Platelet aggregation test

-To begin, the technician will put on gloves and clean the area around your vein.
-Blood is usually drawn from a vein on the inside of the elbow or the back of the hand.
-Next, the technician will tie an elastic band around your upper arm.
-This helps the blood collect in your vein.
-It makes it easier to draw blood.
-The technician will insert a sterile needle into your vein and draw blood.
-The elastic band will be removed from around your arm.
+To begin, the healthcare provider will put on gloves and clean the area around your vein.
+Blood is usually drawn from a vein on the front of the arm near the elbow crease or the back of the hand.

-When the technician is done, he or she will remove the needle and apply pressure to the puncture to stop bleeding.
-A bandage will then be applied.
-You will be told to keep pressure on it to help prevent bruising.
-Your blood will be sent off to a medical laboratory for testing.
+When the healthcare provider is done, they’ll remove the needle and apply pressure to the puncture to stop bleeding.
+You should keep pressure on the area to prevent bruising.

 Blood tests are considered very low-risk procedures.
-However, a platelet aggregation test is usually performed on individuals with bleeding problems.
-Therefore, there is a slightly higher than usual risk of excessive bleeding.
+However, a platelet aggregation test is usually performed on people with bleeding problems.
+The risk of excessive bleeding is slightly higher.

-If you know you have a bleeding problem, tell the technician so that he or she is prepared.
-You should also inform the technician if you have experienced dizziness, fainting, or nausea during a previous blood test.
+If you know you have a bleeding problem, tell the healthcare provider so they’re prepared.
+You should also inform the healthcare provider if you have experienced dizziness, fainting, or nausea during a previous blood test.

 Possible risks of a blood draw include: